josephnovakgeology-cyber/core-composite/docs/user_guide.md

 <img width="1302" height="1142" alt="image" src="https://github.com/user-attachments/assets/ed30a9f1-bddb-4dab-882b-bffd99879d67" />

 Each of the image links will take you to the core photos, which you can download as a .pdf file.
 Core composite will convert them to .jpg format for you later, so do not worry about that.
+Save all of the .pdf files to a single folder on your computer that you will use for this project.

 <img width="687" height="720" alt="image" src="https://github.com/user-attachments/assets/0c988f3e-55e7-4223-95ea-7a8b4d4ed338" />